How to use WasteMAP

 Country level

 Select a country on the map.
-The map will zoom in and open an information pane on the right showing summary statistics for that country, as well as tabs for viewing solid waste disposal sites (i.e., landfills and dumpsites), and global emissions ranking.
+The map will zoom in and open an information pane on the right showing summary statistics for the country, as well as tabs for viewing solid waste disposal sites (i.e., landfills and dumpsites), global emissions ranking, and country report for selected countries in Latin America and the Caribbean (LAC).

-Summary statistics contain a time series of per capita methane emissions from EDGAR and UNFCCC.
-Solid waste disposal sites contain a list of known disposal sites for the country you are viewing, and the corresponding methane emissions in tons per year.
-You can click on each site and go to the site-level view, which is explained below.
-Countries are ranked based on per capita emissions per year.
+The summary statistics tab contains separate time series of per capita methane emissions from EDGAR and UNFCCC.
+The solid waste disposal sites tab contains a list of known disposal sites in the country you are viewing, and the corresponding methane emissions of each site in tons per year.
+You can click on a site and go to the site-level view, which is explained below.
+The rank tab contains two different rankings, one by per capita methane emissions per year and the other by total emissions per year.
+For some countries in LAC, the country report contains information about waste generation, collection, treatment and disposal is available based on information from the Inter-American Development Bank.

 City level